Daft Punk: Covers and samples

 Daft Punk tracks have been sampled or covered by other artists.
 "Technologic" was sampled by Swizz Beatz for the Busta Rhymes song "Touch It".
 In a later remix of "Touch It", the line "touch it, bring it, pay it, watch it, turn it, leave it, start, format it" from "Technologic" was sung by the rapper Missy Elliott.
 Kanye West's 2007 track "Stronger" interpolates the melody and features a vocal sample of "Harder, Better, Faster, Stronger", and Daft Punk's robotic costumes appeared in the music video.
 "Daftendirekt" was sampled in the Janet Jackson song "So Much Betta" from her 2008 album Discipline.

 The track "Aerodynamic" was sampled for Wiley's 2008 single "Summertime".
 "Veridis Quo" from Discovery was sampled for the Jazmine Sullivan 2008 song "Dream Big".
 "Around the World" was sampled for JoJo's 2009 song "You Take Me (Around the World)".
 The song "Cowboy George" by the Fall contains a clip of "Harder, Better, Faster, Stronger".
 The a cappella group Pentatonix performed a medley of Daft Punk songs.
-As of November 2021, the video had been viewed over 355 million times.
+As of August 2026, the video has been viewed over 385 million times.
 The medley won Best Arrangement, Instrumental or a Cappella at the 57th Annual Grammy Awards.
+In 2014, "Weird Al" Yankovic released Mandatory Fun which includes the polka melody "Now That's What I Call Polka!"
+The meledy includes several popular songs and ends with Daft Punk's "Get Lucky."
+The polka melody reached No. 4 on Billboards US Comedy Digital Tracks.

 Daft Punk's "Technologic" was also interpolated in Charli XCX's 2024 song "Guess".
 A remix of "Guess" featuring Billie Eilish won Song of the Year at the Brit Awards 2025, and was nominated for Best Pop Duo/Group Performance at the 67th Annual Grammy Awards.
 A Daft Punk medley was played at the 2017 Bastille Day parade by a French military band, in front of French President Emmanuel Macron and his guests, which included US President Donald Trump.